owncloud/ocis/services/storage-users/README.md

 Example cases for expired uploads

-*   When a user uploads a big file but the file exceeds the user-quota, the upload can't be moved to the target after it has finished.
-The file stays at the upload location until it is manually cleared.
+*   In the final step the upload blob is moved from the upload area to the final blobstore (e.g. S3).

 *   If the bandwidth is limited and the file to transfer can't be transferred completely before the upload expiration time is reached, the file expires and can't be processed.

-There are two commands available to manage unfinished uploads
+The admin can restart the postprocessing for this with the postprocessing cli.

+The storage users service can only list and clean upload sessions:

 ```bash
 ocis storage-users uploads <command>